rajivgangadharan/ai-for-field-engineers/solution-architecture.md

 The mechanism is as follows:
 1. Query is input by the user
-2. Query is converted into a _query embedding_, meta data is used at this stage to either enrich the context or to perform filteration based on the meta data
+2. Query is converted into a _query embedding_, metadata is used at this stage to either enrich the context or to perform filtration based on the metadata
-3. The system uses similarity search for documents which march the query.
+3. The system uses a similarity search for documents which match the query.
-4. Documents (the number can be mentioned, e.g k = 1) will be returned ranked on the basis of similarity
+4. Documents (the number can be mentioned, e.g k = 1) will be returned ranked based on similarity

 ```mermaid